foss4g-europe/2025-foss4g-europe.github.io/content/call-for-proposals/_index.md

 Proceed to the [**workshops call-for-proposals**](/call-for-proposals/workshops/).

 **Update 20 January**
-Workshops Cfp is closed but you can help us do some capacity planning by taking part in the
+Workshops CfP is closed but you can help us do some capacity planning by taking part in the
 [**community vote**](https://talks.osgeo.org/foss4g-europe-2025-workshops/p/voting/signup/)